mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Solutions Steps

 After Phase 5 is passed, we can continue with the next Phase, which is called **Test**.
-This is the last phase of design thinking.
+This is the final phase of design thinking.

 > Be careful on the running timer of your instructor.